DiamondMVC/Diamond/index.md

 It's inspired by **ASP.NET** and uses **[vibe.d](http://vibed.org/)** for its backend, making **Diamond** a very powerful framework.

+This site is only a temporary website until the actual website can be hosted.

 ## Feature Overview

 |General Features|Data & Storage|Views & Frontend|Controllers|More|Upcoming|